-I started hiking in 2018 with no experience and even less knowledge.
-I didn’t know I liked hiking.
+I started hiking in 2018 with no experience and no knowledge.
+I was depressed and stuck, sick of working in front of a computer all day.
 I didn’t know anything about hiking.
-But I was so depressed, so stuck — just sick of working in front of a computer all day — I only knew I needed to get the hell out of my house.
+I didn’t even know I liked hiking.
+I just knew I needed to get the hell out of my house.

 My first hike was a failure.
 I googled and found The Devil’s Path.
 “Perfect!
 Sounds great!”
 I thought.
 So I took my daughter to Indian Head and we climbed the Jimmy Dolan Notch trail.
 This isn’t even the right trail to take.
 It’s boring.
 It sucks.
 We climbed in sneakers, with no water, no snacks, no map, no compass, and wearing cotton head-to-toe.
 Just the absolute worst, the noobiest.
 We didn’t even make it to the col. We were so tired we had to turn around just below the notch.

 But we had such a great time.

 A few weeks later, having researched a ton and prepared a little better, I tried again.
 This time, I made it to the col. But I was still out of shape and, again, the hike up nearly killed me.
 I sat on a rock and caught my breath.
 When I was ready, I started up the final section.
 The next 30 minutes changed my life.